zhenghangxu-baymax/zhenghangxu-baymax.github.io/_pages/about.md

 I develop data-driven frameworks that combine causal inference, machine learning, and operations management to support decision-making in complex service systems.
 My recent work introduces causal models for queueing systems that uncover system dynamics directly from data, enabling counterfactual analysis without relying on restrictive analytical assumptions.
 I also study Bayesian pricing strategies that adaptively learn customer valuations and optimize revenue under operational constraints.

-I am also the current cohost of the [Rotman Young Scholar Seminar series](https://sites.google.com/view/rotmanyoungscholarseminar/home).
+I am one of the current cohosts for the [Rotman Young Scholar Seminar series](https://sites.google.com/view/rotmanyoungscholarseminar/home).
 If you are interested in joining the seminar series, feel free to contact me!

 Please feel free to contact me at: zhenghang.xu "at" rotman "dot" utoronto "dot" ca